-One of the most common errors made during roof construction is purchasing materials that are improperly sized, or that are of the wrong design for the project in question.
+One of the most common errors made during roof construction is purchasing materials that are improperly sized, or are of the wrong design for the project in question.
 If in doubt about your trusses, consult with a carpenter or a roofing specialist for further advice.
-Always examine the trusses carefully after purchase to ensure that you’ve received the correct trusses for your project.
+Always examine the trusses carefully after purchase to ensure you’ve received the correct trusses for your project.

 All too frequently, home roofing projects become delayed when builders measure incorrectly.
 Measuring the wrong space is a frequent error, as is an incorrect reading of measuring devices.
 The hip rafter must be at a 45-degree angle from the corner of the building to the point of the ridge rafter.

 Many builders run into delays when they install rafters or trusses in the wrong location, or with incorrect orientation relative to other components of the roof.
-Always double-check that you are setting a truss in the proper location and that it will not interfere with subsequent parts of the installation procedure.
+Always double-check you are setting a truss in the proper location and it will not interfere with subsequent parts of the installation procedure.